-4. Terms used in this policy that are defined in Multilateral Instrument 11-102 Passport System or National Instrument 14-101 Definitions have the same meaning as in those instruments.
+4. Terms used in this policy that are defined in National Instrument 14-101 Definitions have the same meaning as in that instrument.

-- 5. (1) In certain jurisdictions, the regulator may issue a failure-to-file cease trade order that prohibits trading in, and the acquisition or purchase of, securities of a reporting issuer.
+- 5. (1) In certain jurisdictions, the CSA regulator may issue a failure-to-file cease trade order that prohibits trading in, and the acquisition or purchase of, securities of a reporting issuer.
 In these jurisdictions, references in this policy to a "trade" refer to a trade in, acquisition of, or purchase of securities of the reporting issuer, as applicable. - (2) In Québec, "trade" is not defined in the Securities Act (Québec).
-Part 4D of Multilateral Instrument 11-102 Passport System covers all securities transactions that may be the object of an order provided for in paragraph 3 of section 265 of the Securities Act (Québec).
+Multilateral Instrument 11-103 Failure-to-File Cease Trade Orders in Multiple Jurisdictions covers any activity in respect of a transaction in securities that may be the object of a failure-to file cease trade order issued under paragraph 3 of section 265 of the Securities Act (Québec).